deependujha/computer-science-notes/docs/04-dsa/01-graph/02-cycle-detection-and-topo-sort/05-cycle-detection-directed-bfs.md

 - If the length of the topo sort array is equal to no. of nodes, no cycle is present.
 - Else, graph is cyclic.

+!!! note
+	We don't need to worry about disconnect components in Kahn's algorithm.

+	- As all we care about is in-degree to be 0, and cycle can be present in any component.
+	- Our in-degree calculation will take care of this itself.

 ---

 ## Code